 A mixed group makes for an interesting campaign for a while, but eventually, the party will become divided and characters may need to leave to stay true to their alignment.

-Alternatively, character development could lead characters to change their alignment allowing them to work together as a party without moral conflicts.
+Alternatively, character development could lead characters to change their alignment allowing them to work together as a party without moral issues.

 Conclusion – D&D Character alignments

 Whichever you choose, remember that your character’s D&D alignment is only a guide and that it can change during a campaign as your character develops.
 It’s actually really interesting when this happens!

 If you’ve already got your mini sorted but want some cool D&D stuff to make you feel epic when you play check out my favourite 13 accessories for players!